Elizabeth Williams (basketball)

-Elizabeth Olatayo Williams (born June 23, 1993) is a British-born Nigerian-American basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
-She was the longest standing member of the Atlanta Dream until she signed with the Mystics.
-After immigrating from Colchester, Essex, England, she played her college career at Duke University.
-Then, she was drafted by the Connecticut Sun 4th overall in the 2015 WNBA Draft, and was traded to Atlanta after only one year with the Sun.
+Elizabeth Olatayo Williams (born June 23, 1993) is a Nigerian-American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for Galatasaray of the Turkish Super League.
+She played college basketball for the Duke Blue Devils.
+She was drafted by the Connecticut Sun 4th overall in the 2015 WNBA draft.

 USA Basketball career

 2009 U16 Mexico City

 Williams was selected to be a member of the first ever U16 team for USA Basketball.
 The team competed in the First FIBA Americas U16 Championship For Women held in Mexico City, Mexico in August 2009.
 She led the team leader in rebounds, with 5.2 per game, and averaged 13.4 points per game, second highest on the team.
 She tied Breanna Stewart for the most number of blocks per game, recording 7 per game.
 She helped the team to a 5–0 record and the gold medal at the competition.
 The win secured an automatic bid to the 2010 FIBA U17 World Championship.
 Williams was named the Most Valuable Player in the Championship.